 This event is free, but seating is limited so advanced reservations are recommended.
 Donations are requested.

 Screening begins at 11am, reception immediately following in the Century Center suite #412.

-The plot follows super spy Tabitha Link and the ladies of the all-female agency U.N.I.T.E.
-Following an anonymous tip, Tabitha winds up at the scene of a jewelry heist where she sees a familiar face from her past.
+A riff on the classic spy-adventure genre epitomized by James Bond, THE SPY WHO KNEW ME follows super spy Tabitha Link and the ladies of the all-female agency U.N.I.T.E.
+After receiving an anonymous tip, Tabitha winds up at the scene of a jewelry heist where she sees a familiar face from her past.
 She and her fellow spies must race to find the connections between a series of thefts, a top-secret military experiment, and several missing operatives before they lose themselves completely to the evil organization E.C.H.O.

-A.B.L.E. co-founder and teaching artist Lawrence Kern, crafted the screenplay for THE SPY WHO KNEW ME with each actor’s individual strengths and personality in mind.
+A.B.L.E. co-founder and teaching artist Lawrence Kern crafted the screenplay for THE SPY WHO KNEW ME with each actor’s individual strengths and personality in mind.
 Kern, who also directed the film, incorporated monologues the cast wrote themselves about who they are, what they love, and what they can do.
 The story celebrates differences and stresses the importance of holding on to what makes us unique.
 “People are more than one thing,” Tabitha reminds us.
 “A world where everyone’s the same isn’t worth living in.”

 Funding for the film was made possible through a campaign on crowd-funding platform, Hatchfund.
 Donations ranged from $10 to $2000, and 142 individual donors contributed a total of over $22,000 in exchange for exclusive project “perks” including autographed scripts, film props, and invitations to an exclusive staged reading of the screenplay with the cast and crew.